-First holding that the political apparel ban plainly restricted expression protected by the First Amendment, the Court applied its forum-based approach to speech restrictions.
+First Amendment, the Court applied its forum-based approach to speech restrictions.
 Traditional public forums, such as parks, streets, and sidewalks, may be subject to "reasonable time, place and manner restrictions on public speech."
 A content-based restriction in a traditional public forum must satisfy strict scrutiny, and viewpoint discrimination is entirely prohibited.
-Restrictions on speech in designated public forums, "which the government has 'intentionally opened up for that purpose" are subject to the same limitations as restrictions applied to traditional public forums.
+Restrictions on speech in designated public forums, "which the government has 'intentionally opened up for that purpose'" are subject to the same limitations as restrictions applied to traditional public forums.
 On the other hand, speech in nonpublic forums-spaces "not by tradition or designation a forum for public communication"-may be subject to a restriction so long as it is "reasonable and not an effort to suppress expression merely because public officials oppose the speaker's view."